mitrefccace/asterisk/README.md

 # **Asterisk for ACE Direct Project**

 This repository is to be used in conjunction with the documentation for the ACE Direct project (found on the project's [main page](https://github.com/FCC/ACEDirect/tree/master/docs)).
 The two directories contain configuration files for Asterisk, as well as the media files used for this version of Asterisk.
+Please read this entire document before installing Asterisk for ACE Direct.

 ## Prerequisites